wso2-attic/ballerina-integrator/README.md

 ### Deploying on Kubernetes

 - You can run the service that we developed above, on Kubernetes.
 The Ballerina language offers native support for running a ballerina programs on Kubernetes, with the use of Kubernetes annotations that you can include as part of your service code.
-Also, it will take care of the creation of the docker images.
-So you don't need to explicitly create docker images prior to deploying it on Kubernetes.
+Also, it will take care of the creation of the Docker images.
+So you don't need to explicitly create Docker images prior to deploying it on Kubernetes.
 Refer to [Ballerina_Kubernetes_Extension](https://github.com/ballerinax/kubernetes) for more details and samples on Kubernetes deployment with Ballerina.
 You can also find details on using Minikube to deploy Ballerina programs.

 - Let's now see how we can deploy our `travel_agency_service` on Kubernetes.
 When invoking this service make sure that the other three services (airline_reservation, hotel_reservation, and car_rental) are also up and running.